Sveen v. Melin: Background

-In 1997, Mark Sveen and Kaye Melin got married and the next year, Sveen purchased a life insurance policy.
+In 1997, Mark Sveen and Kaye Melin got married, and the next year, Sveen purchased a life insurance policy.
 Melin was named as the primary beneficiary on this policy, and two of his children from a prior marriage were named as contingent beneficiaries.
-Sveen and Melin divorced in 2007 but the family court made no mention of the insurance policy.
+Sveen and Melin divorced in 2007, but the family court made no mention of the insurance policy.
 Sveen died in 2011, and a dispute developed between Melin and Sveen's children as to which of them could collect on his policy.

 According to a 2002 Minnesota law, "the dissolution or annulment of a marriage revokes any revocable[ ] disposition, beneficiary designation, or appointment of property made by an individual to the individual’s former spouse in a governing instrument," where a governing instrument is defined to include insurance policies.
-This meant that in the event of a divorce, one partner would be removed from the other's policies as a beneficiary and vice-versa.
+This meant that in the event of a divorce, one partner would be presumptively removed from the other's policies as a beneficiary and vice-versa.
 Sveen's children claimed that under this law, since their father had not explicitly sought to keep Melin on as his primary beneficiary, they should receive the death benefit.

-Article 1, Section 10, Clause 2 of the Constitution, more colloquially known as the Contract Clause, says that, "No state shall pass any Law impairing the obligation of contracts."
-Melin argued that since the Minnesota law did not exist when her ex-husband purchased his insurance policy, to allow it to alter the terms of that policy later would be a violation of the Constitution.
+Article 1, Section 10, Clause 2 of the Constitution, colloquially known as the Contract Clause, says that "no state shall pass any Law impairing the obligation of contracts."
+Melin argued that, since the Minnesota law did not exist when her ex-husband purchased his insurance policy, to allow it to alter the terms of that policy later would be a violation of the Constitution.

-The District Court ruled in favor of the Sveens but the Eight Circuit reversed on appeal.
+The District Court of Minnesota ruled in favor of the Sveens, but the United States Court of Appeals for the Eighth Circuit reversed on appeal.

 Supreme Court

-The Court reversed the Appeals court ruling in an 8–1 decision with the majority decision authored by Associate Justice Elena Kagan.
+The court reversed the Eighth Circuit in an 8–1 decision with the majority opinion authored by Associate Justice Elena Kagan.